n0thhhing/ts-capstone/README.md

 // constructor to correctly interpret the bytes. let buffer = /* Raw buffer received from the insn object */;
 let view = new DataView(buffer.buffer);
-let id = view.getUint32(0); // Read the 32-bit integer id from the buffer
-let address = view.getBigUint64(8, true); // Read a 64-bit integer address with little-endian
+let id = view.getUint32(0, true); // Read the 32-bit integer id from the buffer with little-endian. let address = view.getBigUint64(8, true); // Read a 64-bit integer address with little-endian.

 // Also for things like strings(cstrings in this case),
 // you can simply use a TextDecoder, each character is